AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/common-controls.md

 ```csharp
 Heading billingDetailsHeading = App.ElementCreateService.CreateByInnerTextContaining<Heading>("Billing details");
 ```
-As mentioned before, Bellatrix has special synchronization mechanism for locating elements, so usually, there is no need to wait for specific elements to appear on the page.
+As mentioned before, BELLATRIX has special synchronization mechanism for locating elements, so usually, there is no need to wait for specific elements to appear on the page.
 However, there may be some rare cases when you need to do it.
 The statement finds the heading by its inner text containing the text 'Billing details'.
 ```csharp
 Heading billingDetailsHeading = App.ElementCreateService.CreateByInnerTextContaining<Heading>("Billing details");
 billingDetailsHeading.ToBeVisible().WaitToBe();